7 Steps to Eating Less Meat Now

 3. Start small.

-For me, the scariest part of it all was the thought, "I'll never get to eat X again."
-But it never has to be that way.
+For me, the scariest part of it all was the thought that “I’ll never get to eat X again.”
+But when you take on a diet shift like this, it doesn’t have to be that way.

 4. Phase the meat out.

 Sometimes a shocking change is exactly what you need to zap you out of your old habits.
-But for me, going completely vegetarian or vegan all at once probably would have been too much—phasing out meat gave my taste buds time to adjust.
+But for me, going completely vegetarian or plant-based all at once probably would have been too much — phasing out meat gave my taste buds time to adjust.

-I didn't eat red meat and pork for about a year before I went further with it.
-Then I quit eating poultry, and was left with a healthy, pescetarian diet of fish and plants.
+I didn’t eat red meat and pork for about a year before I went further with it.
+Then I quit eating poultry, and was left with a mostly healthy, pescetarian diet of fish and plants.
 My plan was to stop there, but a concern for animals took over, and I phased out fish by eating it once a month or so.
-I soon lost the taste for it and went completely vegetarian (I'm still working on the vegan thing).
+I soon lost the taste for it and went completely vegetarian, then vegan.

 If you're more of the go-big-or-go-home type, I say go for it.
 But if that doesn't work, give phasing out meat a try before you give up.